 Transcript Hold

-When full payment has not been received, a transcript hold is placed on the student account.
-A transcript hold will prevent an official transcript from being printed by the Office of the Registrar.
+A transcript hold is placed on the student account if the account balance due is more than \$250.
+A transcript hold will prevent an official transcript from being issued by the Office of the Registrar.

 Financial Clearance for Graduation